-WFM: Are you doing any project in India?
+WFM: Are you doing any projects in India?

 Jürgen Mayer H. (JMH): We are doing a project in India in collaboration with Mumbai-based architectural firm – Collaborative Architecture, headed by Architects Mujib Ahmed and Laita Tharani.
 We shall reveal the details of the project later.
-Intense discussions are going on for finalization of this Indian projects.
+Intense discussions are going on for the finalisation of this Indian project.
 I have travelled to India 5 times and have seen many projects here.
-My trips were always very interesting and exciting and I look forward to work here in India.
+My trips were always very interesting and exciting, and I look forward to working here in India.

 WFM: Could you please tell me about your ongoing projects?

-Jürgen Mayer H. (JMH): We do projects from very small scale ventures to large scale projects.
-Large scale projects include high rise buildings, especially those done in Germany.
-All these projects have relationship with the skyline, their elevation and the urban fabric around them and they activate downtown parts.
+Jürgen Mayer H. (JMH): We do projects from very small-scale ventures to large-scale projects.
+Large-scale projects include high-rise buildings, especially those done in Germany.
+All these projects have a relationship with the skyline, their elevation and the urban fabric around them, and they activate downtown parts.
 All these projects are very innovative and interesting.
-It will ensure advantage to our clients in giving them something very different.
-At the same time we want our projects to be economically successful too.
+It will ensure an advantage to our clients in giving them something very different.
+At the same time, we want our projects to be economically successful too.

 I am working on an infrastructure project in Georgia, also doing two highway rest stop projects coming up.
 It is important to show that infrastructure projects are very much a part of Architecture.

-We are doing residential projects – a villa in Georgia and another one in Russia, in the outskirts of Moscow.
-We are doing few artistic projects too.
-For example a facade project in Miami, in the design district.
-This s a concept for the facade for a parking garage.
+We are doing residential projects – a villa in Georgia and another one in Russia, on the outskirts of Moscow.
+We are doing a few artistic projects too.
+For example, a facade project in Miami, in the design district.
+This is a concept for the facade of a parking garage.
 It is a highly developed project.
-It is of 16 floors.
+It is 16 floors.
 It has commercial space in the ground floor and four to 5 floors of parking above.
 The visual concept for the garage was called a Collage Garage.
-It is a large scale high-rise project which is breaking it down in terms of, let’s say, ‘‘architectural voices’’.
+It is a large-scale high-rise project which is breaking it down in terms of, let’s say, ‘‘architectural voices’’.
 It gives a different kind of scale to the urban context.
 It is a very unique organic facade with super graphic art.
-It certainly pays to the urban surrounding which is otherwise mundane and gives a sculpture quality to that part of town.
+It certainly pays to the urban surroundings, which is otherwise mundane and give a sculpture quality to that part of town.
 Moreover, this freestanding building is being built near two museums.

-WFM: By now you might have visited few cities in India.
+WFM: By now, you might have visited a few cities in India.
 How can you compare the design of building facades in India to those in other countries?

-Jürgen Mayer H. (JMH): The facades for high-rises in India is like everywhere else.
+Jürgen Mayer H. (JMH): The facades for high-rises in India are like everywhere else.
 I do not see any specific language.
-The relation or the link between innovative part of building typology, and the culture and tradition of this country is missing in them, though many projects are well designed.
-I think it is very potential to push a little more to create something that is more related to urban development or the urban fabric.
+The relation or the link between the innovative part of building typology and the culture and tradition of this country is missing in them, though many projects are well designed.
+I think there is a lot of potential to push a little more to create something that is more related to urban development or the urban fabric.
 It may be easier to make facades with glass.
 But there is a lot of potential to think beyond that, even if it is a high-rise.

-Jürgen Mayer H. (JMH): This trend is found not only in India, this phenomenon is seen everywhere, whether it is Iran or Dubai or Fareast countries.
-There are different technologies which are applied to glass facades.
+Jürgen Mayer H. (JMH): This trend is found not only in India, but this phenomenon is also seen everywhere, whether it is Iran, Dubai or Far East countries.
+There are different technologies that are applied to glass facades.
 It is not just about the material.
 Glass has different reflections, R values, coatings, surface qualities, thickness, etc. There are Green layered glass available for construction.
-They have super insulating qualities and are used in many buildings in Germany.
+They have super-insulating qualities and are used in many buildings in Germany.
 We use thinner or thicker glass based on the surroundings and weather at the location.
-Intensity of sun would be much more in Saudi Arabia than Frankfurt.
+The intensity of the sun would be much higher in Saudi Arabia than in Frankfurt.
 So the type of glass used varies.

-Facade is not just a sheet of glass separating inside from outside.
-It is a whole space which negotiates the conditions inside the building.
+A facade is not just a sheet of glass separating the inside from the outside.
+It is a whole space that negotiates the conditions inside the building.
 It could even generate energy in future.
 Or in some cases, it needs to be explored more for more uses than just as a building element separating inside from outside.

 WFM: Talking about materials for buildings, how do you choose them for your projects?

 JMH: We develop a concept for the building and find the right material that supports the atmosphere.
-For example, one of our project, an 18 storied, smaller high-rise project, has got timber on its facade!
+For example, one of our projects, an 18-storey, smaller high-rise project, has timber on its facade!
 This is quite unique considering the height of the building.
 We design facades and decide on material looking at nuances like fire and security.
-Many of the facades are built with exposed concrete, or glass.
-We are quite open to all kinds of materials and we explore them.
+Many of the facades are built with exposed concrete or glass.
+We are quite open to all kinds of materials, and we explore them.
 The important aspect is that the material should support the design of the project.

 WFM: What are the key factors you consider when you design a facade for a building?